-- 23.1 With the exception of any Contract formed using a purchase order output from the Council's electronic procure to pay system (SAP) (which contains reference to the Council's standard terms and conditions) and any Contract under £30,000 in value (see Rule 23.3), all Contracts entered into by the Council must be:- - (i) in writing, - (ii) on terms and conditions approved by the Chief Officer Legal and Democratic Services, and - (iii) be made under the Council's seal and attested by at least one employee authorised by the Chief Officer Legal and Democratic Services or be made under hand and signed by at least two employees authorised by the Chief Officer Legal and Democratic Services. - 23.2 All Contracts entered into using the Council's electronic procure to pay process (SAP) must, for the avoidance of any doubt, comply with the provisions of these Rules and the Financial Procedure Rules. - 23.3 Contracts not exceeding £30,000 in value must be made using:- - (i) a purchase order output from the Council's electronic procure to pay system (SAP) (which contains reference to the Council's standard terms and conditions) - (ii) be on an official order form produced by the Council that contains or refers to the terms and conditions of contract approved by the Chief Officer Legal and Democratic Services and signed by a duly authorised officer.
+- 23.1 With the exception of any Contract formed using a purchase order output from the Council's electronic procure to pay system (SAP) (which contains reference to the Council's standard terms and conditions) and any Contract under £30,000 in value (see Rule 23.3), all Contracts entered into by the Council must be:- - (i) in writing, - (ii) on terms and conditions approved by the Director of Governance and Legal Services, and - (iii) be made under the Council's seal and attested by at least one employee authorised by the Director of Governance and Legal Services or be made under hand and signed by at least two employees authorised by the Director of Governance and Legal Services. - 23.2 All Contracts entered into using the Council's electronic procure to pay process (SAP) must, for the avoidance of any doubt, comply with the provisions of these Rules and the Financial Procedure Rules. - 23.3 Contracts not exceeding £30,000 in value must be made using:- - (i) a purchase order output from the Council's electronic procure to pay system (SAP) (which contains reference to the Council's standard terms and conditions)

+- (ii) be on an official order form produced by the Council that contains or refers to the terms and conditions of contract approved by the Director of Governance and Legal Services and signed by a duly authorised officer.
 Chief Officers must maintain a listing of those officers who have the authority to sign the Authority's official order form, or - (iii) a Contract prepared by the Council's Legal Services and signed or sealed in accordance with the provisions of Rule 23.1(iii).